andrewerb/fc-anagram-api/README.md

 ## Project Structure Overview

-This is a pretty heavily appreciated overview of the project directory structure:
+This is a pretty heavily abbreviated overview of the project directory structure:

 ```bash
 fc_anagram_api